-For example, in Twister, the patent protected the printed playmat and it being used as per the rules of the game.
+For example, in Twister, the printed playmat and its use as per the rules of the game is patent protected.

 A patent only applies in the country which issued it.
 So if you want to patent something in the US and the UK, you need to apply separately to each country.

 How to patent a board game in the US